 FNAF Springtrap - lore, personality, and appearances

-Our guide to FNAF’s Springtrap has everything you need to know about the killer bunny animatronic, including lore tidbits and all in-game appearances.
+Our guide to FNAF’s Springtrap has everything you need to know about the killer bunny animatronic, including lore and in-game appearances.

 Custom image of Springtrap's full body on a FNAF background

-For more of the frightening crew of animatronics, check out our FNAF characters guide, as well as our separate biographies on FNAF’s Foxy, FNAF’s Chica, FNAF’s Freddy, FNAF’s Puppet, and FNAF’s Monty.
-Or, if you just can’t wait to see Freddy and the gang on the silver screen, see the latest in our FNAF movie guide.
+For more of the frightening crew of animatronics, check out our FNAF characters guide, as well as our separate biographies on FNAF's Foxy, FNAF's Chica, FNAF's Freddy, FNAF's Puppet, and FNAF's Monty.
+Or, if you're looking for more frights, check out our list of the best horror games.

 Who is FNAF's Springtrap?